-Since finishing my joint honours in English and History at Aberdeen University, I have been a part-time private tutor and a part-writer.
+Since finishing my joint honours in English and History at Aberdeen University, I have been a part-time private tutor and a part-time writer.

 Reading and the creation of narratives have been my passions for as long as I can remember.
-Sounds cliché and trite, but it's just the only way to put it.
-I am invested in literature and poetry: from epics and plays to sestinas and iambic tetrameter.
+Sounds cliché and trite, but it's the darn truth.
+I have invested heavily in the wealth of literature and poetry: from epics and plays to sestinas and iambic tetrameter.
 My passion lies in the analysis of the creative process.
 Another joy is teaching the art of rhetorical debate, classical argument and evaluating evidence - Yes, you're right, I must be a hoot at parties...
 Just don't get me started on US politics or philosophical stances as I'm leaving the session - we'll be there a while.

-As I've mentioned, aside from writing, tutoring takes up my full time.
-This is not just an add-on job for me.
+As I've mentioned, aside from writing, tutoring has been my full time profession This is not just an add-on job for me.
 I have dedicated the last six years making sure the students under my wings get the best chance.

 If you're interested in Creative Writing lessons, please consider that in the same subject band as English.